In early 1995, Nick Saban

 Four of the wounded died;

 one, Allison Krause, was in Saban’s English class.

-1, linebacker Ike Reese, the Spartans’ leading tackler as a freshman
+On June 1, linebacker Ike Reese, the Spartans’ leading

-jail.
+conduct in August and spent two days in jail.
 Saban allowed him to remain in the program.

 change your value judgment based on how good any player is.”

 Over the summer, Dozier (the former trash-talker)